 - Home improvement centers with gardening departments

 All of these sources can provide you with inexpensive and attractive rocks and gravel.
-Just remember to take care in making your selections, and always test your rocks or gravel before you using them in an aquarium.
-Happy rock collecting!
+Just remember to take care in making your selections, and always test rocks or gravel before using them in your aquarium.